LakasNetwork/savore/_posts/2023-02-12-toughest-thing.md

 ---
 layout:        post
 title:         "The Toughest Thing About This Journey"
-description: "To help you prepare for this journey, we wanted to make sure we share the tough times that we have gone through.
-Yes, we believe in hoping for the best, but we still want to plan for the worst."
+description:   "To help you prepare, we want to make sure we share the tough times that we've gone through.
+So you can prepare for them too."
-date:   2023-02-12
+date:          2023-02-12 07:34:00 -05:00:00
+author:        yt
-categories: [Canada Journey]
+categories:    [canada journey]
-image: ""
+image:         assets/images/thumbnails/YT-004.jpg
 ---

 ## Intro